Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-craftstudio.md

 ![Interface to crete a new project](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/craftstudio-introduction/create-project-interface.png "Interface to crete a new project")
 This new window lets you create a new project on the server you are connected to.
-For now, just enter a name (you will be able to update it later on) and change the `Membership policy` to `Invite-only` then click on `Create`.
+For now, just enter a name (you will be able to update it later on) and change the `Membership policy` to `Invite-only` (so that your project become private) then click on `Create`.

+Projects have one of the three Membership policy :

+- Open (public) : anyone con join without approval
+- Approval required : anyone can ask to join the project, and be approved or disapproved by the project's administrator(s)
+- Invite-only (private) : the project does shows up in the Community Projects, and is only visible in the server's projects list if you are an administrator on this server.

 ![Add project to list](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/craftstudio-introduction/add-to-list.png "Add project to list")
 Now you are back on the server's project list and your newly created project is now visible.